retaildevcrews/helium/docs/Java-SpringBoot-Developer.md

 #### Solution

-spring-data-cosmosdb-starter is based Spring-Boot's Spring-Data framework .
+- spring-data-cosmosdb-starter is based on Spring-Boot's Spring-Data framework
-Spring-Data Defines an entity-specific repository and is built on the following 3 principles:
+- Spring-Data Defines an entity-specific repository and is built on the following 3 principles:
   1. Repository pattern - No code repositories
   2. Reduced boiler plate code for CRUD operations
   3. Generated Queries ex: findBy

 ```java